 Surfaces external of the basement structure at ground level can act to limit or attenuate penetration into vulnerable positions, i.e. the more permeable excavated and backfilled ground directly around the basement structure.
-The inclusion of surface and cut-off drains which remove standing water away from the vulnerable areas are also of benefit.
+The inclusion of surface and cut-off drains which remove standing water away from the vulnerable areas also benefit.